shade/vscode-bitcoinscript/README.md

 ## Release Notes
 ### 0.0.11
+- New syntax highlighting (reserved OPCODES now supported)
+- Formatter for indenting based on OP_IF/OP_ELSE branches
-Add in new syntax highlighting, a formatter, and hover card based on definitions file.
+- Hover card based on definitions file.

 ### 0.0.6
 Initial release of BSL